ferdium/ferdium-app/README.md

 ## Unsigned Nightlies on MacOS

 Since we are waiting to acquire the Apple Developer License, we are publishing our nightlies without being signed.
-If you download these, and are on MacOS beyond Catalina, you will face the issue that the OS says the `dmg` is corrupted.
-If so, please run the following command in your terminal:
+On MacOS Catalina and newer, you will receive the prompt that "Ferdium" cannot be opened because the developer cannot be verified.

+To work around this, simply Control/Right-click on the app and select "Open" twice.

+Alternatively, click "Open Anyway" under the "General" section of Security & Privacy of the "System Preferences" application, or execute the following command:
 ```bash
 sudo xattr -rd com.apple.quarantine /Applications/Ferdium.app
 ```